Shopping for an Organic Mattress

 We are now offering a $50 discount (or store credit) to customers who pick up their mattress or bed frame from our store.
 Some latex models can be rolled up, and some come unassembled, making car transport feasible.
 Our staff will bring the mattress to your car.

-The Serenity and Linklaen mattresses can be shipped to your door by FedEx/UPS within the continental US (cost is 5%).
-Shipping for our other mattresses is currently unavailable.
+WJ Southard Linklaen mattresses can be shipped to you for 10% of the regular price.
+Shipping for other WJ Southard mattresses and foundations is currently unavailable.